craftercms/docs/source/by-role/developer/common/content-modeling/content-type-page.rst

 |

 There are two ways to bind a script/controller to a page/component.
 The first way, as we have seen is to put the script under Scripts->Pages or Scripts->Components, and name the script after the page or component type.
-We'll show the other way how to bind a script to a page/component in the next section :ref:`newIa-content-type-component`
+We'll show the other way how to bind a script to a page/component in the next section :ref:`content-type-component`

-To find out more about page and component scripts, please see :ref:`newIa-page-and-component-scripts`.
+To find out more about page and component scripts, please see :ref:`page-and-component-scripts`.

 Now that we have our controller, we just need to add code to the freemarker template (view) to display the list of articles returned by the script.